DS202-at-ISU/lab-1-team-9-lab-1/README.md

 grading once the due date is passed.
 Submit a link to your repository on Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+# **Process**

+## 12.1

+- Ryan’s note: I had no issue’s with doing any of the prerequisites.
+- Kaitlyn’s note: I already had a GitHub account so I just had to log in to that and then join the classroom and our repository.
+I checked if all of my software was updated and it was.
+I know I can push/pull to Github from prior classes.
+- Deo’s Note: I was asked to login to git but no other issues.

+## 12.2

+- Ryan’s note: I was able to do all the steps easily.
+- Kaitlyn’s note: Our team’s repository was already made.
+Repositories are created by clicking on the green new button, and then repository.
+  Ours was made in the GitHub classroom so we named it according to our assignment and team number.
+Since we already had a repository, I used it to test and commit.
+- Deo’s Note: I had no issues with this process.

+## 12.3

+- Zach Malo: no Issues with cloning repository
+- Ryan’s note: I was able to do it all easily, but I did change where I saved my project locally.
+- Kaitlyn’s note: I followed the instruction’s and created a new RStudio project using the https link to our GitHub repo.
+I kept the default name but I created the project before taking note of the directory it was saved under so I had to find that myself afterwards once I read those instructions.
+- Deo’s Note: lost track of where the project was saved, but no other issues.

+## 12.4

+- Zach Malo: can Make local changes
+- Ryan’s note: It took me a moment to find the Git tab because I rearranged my pane layout, but once I found it (bottom left corner for me) I was able to do it all easily.
+- Kaitlyn’s note: Took me a bit to just find the markdown file on the right panel of RStudio, but once I did I successfully wrote a message in the file and then committed and pushed.
+- Deo’s Note: was able to commit easily

+## 12.5

+- Zach Malo: I have so many issues with pushing so as someone else pushing first and then not being able to push it
+- Ryan’s note: When I hit the green “Push” button I received an error where I had to hit “Pull” first and then I was able to hit “Push” and it worked as desired.
+- Kaitlyn’s note: Originally, with my test it worked fine but after a lot of pushes it did not allow me to pull and I didn’t know how to rebase in RStudio.
+So, I tried pushing on desktop and that worked, then I deleted my project, and recreated it on RStudio and now it is all working fine.
+I think I just needed to pull before pushing last time.
+- Deo’s Note: Ran into an error when pushing but i pressed pull then ran push and it worked.

+## 12.6

+- Zach Malo: Yes
+- Ryan’s note: I was able to see the new line and the commit message.
+- Kaitlyn’s note: I can see my changes on the repository, it looks good!
+- Deo’s Note: No issues with this process